Fantastic Beasts: The Crimes of Grindelwald reveals a surprise origin

-Fantastic Beasts: The Crimes of Grindelwald's final trailer posted Tuesday reveals the surprising origin of one of Voldemort's closest allies.
+Fantastic Beasts: The Crimes of Grindelwald's final trailer, posted on Tuesday, reveals the surprising origin of one of Voldemort's closest allies.

-Actress Claudia Kim is playing the human form of Nagini... yes the snake and eventual Horcrux aligned with He-Who-Must-Not-Be-Named.
-In Fantastic Beasts, which takes place decades before Potter's even been born, Nagini is a "Maledictus".
-She starts out as a human who's able to transform into a snake, but is cursed to eventually remain a snake for the rest of her life, reports Entertainment Weekly.
+Actress Claudia Kim is playing the human form of Nagini... yes, the snake and eventual Horcrux aligned with He-Who-Must-Not-Be-Named.
+In Fantastic Beasts, which takes place decades before Potter is even born, Nagini is a "Maledictus."
+She starts out as a human able to transform into a snake, but is eventually cursed to remain a snake for the rest of her life, Entertainment Weekly reports.

 Kim told EW that her character starts out as a member of the traveling Circus Arcane.
-It's there that she meets Credence Barebone (Ezra Miller), who's joined the circus after the events of the first Fantastic Beasts film.
+It's there that she meets Credence Barebone (Ezra Miller), the troubled young man who joins the circus after the events of the first Fantastic Beasts film.

 "You've only seen her as a Horcrux.
 In this, she's a wonderful and vulnerable woman who wants to live.
 She wants to stay a human being and I think that's a wonderful contrast to the character," Kim said.

-Also making his first appearance is Newt Scamander's (Eddie Redmayne) brother Theseus (Callum Turner), the latter whom is seen asking Newt to pick a side.
-Newt however does not want to.
+Also making his first appearance is Newt Scamander's (Eddie Redmayne) brother Theseus (Callum Turner), the latter seen asking Newt to pick a side.
+Newt, however, does not want to.

-Fantastic Beasts: The Crimes of Grindelwald will release in Australia on Nov.
-15 and in the US along with the UK on Nov.
+Fantastic Beasts: The Crimes of Grindelwald will be released in Australia on Nov.
+15 and in the US and UK on Nov.
 16.

 Discuss: Fantastic Beasts: The Crimes of Grindelwald reveals a surprise origin